Azure/autorest/docs/extensions/readme.md

 ```

 ## x-ms-parameterized-host
-When used, replaces the standard Swagger "host" attribute with a host that contains variables to be replaced as part of method execution or client construction, very similar to how path parameters work.
+When used, replaces the standard OpenAPI "host" attribute with a host that contains variables to be replaced as part of method execution or client construction, very similar to how path parameters work.

 **Parent element**:  [Info Object](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#infoObject)